 - Send personalized email receipts.
-These emails have an average open rate of 71%.
+These emails have a higher rate of being opened than standard emails.
 Take advantage of this engagement by including a follow-up to entice your customer to buy more.

 - Practice active listening with your customers to focus on their best interests so the upsell is relevant to their needs.
 Position yourself as a trusted advisor, not just another salesperson.

 - Blog posts and content on your website support the cross-selling or upselling process because your customers will most likely seek out information prior to purchasing.
-By having the answers to their questions on your site, the chances are much higher that they will find your company in search results.
+By having the answers to their questions on your site, the chances of your company being found in search results are much higher.

 As a recap, the importance of cross-selling and upselling in sales is to improve customer retention, add value to any client experience, and increase revenue for your business.
 Happy selling!